English Language Arts 10 B

 Formative assessments (homework and other daily assignments) 40%

 Please keep all work.
 Check to be sure that work completed is accurately shown on your grades that will be posted regularly online.

 Throughout the course of the trimester, we go through many class supplies.
 Donations to the class are greatly appreciated.
-Here is a list of items on the class wish list: facial tissue, pencils, pens, and books for the classroom library.
+Here is a list of items on the class wish list: facial tissue, pencils, pens, loose leaf paper, and books for the classroom library.

-· I teach ELA 10 in Room A 204 first and second hours and creative writing fourth and fifth hours in room A304 and have third hour conference.
+· I teach all day in Room A 313 and have first hour conference.
 I am available both before and after school if you need extra help.
 It is advisable, however, that you check with me in advance to avoid potential conflict with other meetings.

 · Email: firstname.lastname@example.org